crudder-renplan/mobility_fee_summary/README.md

             - intersect with infill to identify parcel inside and outside infill area
             - intersect with Context Areas to acquire context area attributes (SMART Corridor, and Ring)
         # CALCULATE RIF and MF from schedule and units
             - generate calculated Road Impact Fee from rif schedule table and # of units permit has assigned
             - generate calculated Mobility Fee from mf schedule table and # of units permit has assigned based on Corridor/RING combo
         # CALCULATE Actual RIF in DB (for permits with multiple rows [ie. credits for previous land uses and new uses],
             the Actual RIF value is listed for each record as the same value, to adjust each row and back into an estimate of the actual fees/credits per row the below process is used:
             - generate an adjustment factor (const_fee + admin_fee + credits) / sum(calculated rif fee by landuse)
             - calculate Road Impact fee (Actual): RIF_CALCULATED * adjustment factor
         # AGGREGATE
             - Aggregate data on:
                 ["Ring", "SMART", "PED_ORIENTED", "PROC_NUM", "CAT_CODE", "LANDUSE", "SPC_LU", "GN_VA_LU", "UNITS", ]
                 - sum "RIF_CALCULATED", "MF_CALCULATED", "RIF_ACTUAL" for the aggregations
         # DIFFERENCE RIF_calc/MF_calc/RIF_actual
             - calculate the difference between the fee estimates and db
                 - "DIFF_RFc_RFa", "DIFF_MFc_RFc", "DIFF_MFc_RFa"
             - add a year attribute
             - fix and lingering oddities in the table (land use codes)
             - write to CSV
-    3) combine all years into a single file and write out to CSV``
+    # combine all years into a single file and write out to excel